getbeyondpay/docs/source/index.html.md

 transactionStatusInformation: (null)
 ```

-PayGuardian iOS is a lightweight, highly secure iOS framework library that integrates seamlessly into mPOS applications.
+PayGuardian iOS is a secure iOS framework library that integrates seamlessly into iOS applications.
 PayGuardian iOS facilitates the transaction process by handling the collection and transmission of sensitive payment information as an out of scope PA-DSS solution, thereby offloading the certification responsibility from merchants and integrators.
 PayGuardian iOS is EMV enabled, handles point to point encryption, and tokenizes all transactions to ensure transaction processing is seamless and secure.

 Programmatically, a PayGuardian iOS transaction is comprised of a four step process: